coduri/VisualCrypto/README.md

 ```

 ### Usage
-You can interact with the framework in two ways:
+You can interact with the toolkit in two ways:
 1. **Running Python scripts**
 2. **Using the Web Interface**